What is the purpose of FASPE?

 Law: Law applicants must be enrolled in a JD, LLM, LD, or PHD program at the time of their application.
 FASPE generally seeks students who are interested in working as practicing attorneys, although applicants who have a JD, LD, or LLM degrees and are planning an academic career are also eligible.
 FASPE is interested in applications from students with a wide range of legal interests including, among others: criminal law, constitution-al law, corporate law, environmental law, human rights advocacy, international law, public interest law, real estate law, securities law, and tax law.

 Journalism: Journalism applicants must be interested in journalism as a career.
-They must fit into one of the following three criteria: 1) be enrolled in a journalism graduate program at the time of their application; 2) be enrolled in a graduate program of any kind and planning to work as a journalist; 3) be working as a journalist and have completed their undergraduate degree in the past 5 years (June 2009-June 2013).
+They must fit into one of the following three criteria: 1) be enrolled in a journalism graduate program at the time of their application; 2) be enrolled in a graduate program of any kind and planning to work as a journalist; 3) be working as a journalist and have completed their undergraduate degree in the past 5 years (June 2010-June 2014).

 Seminary: Applicants to FASPE Seminary must be in graduate school preparing for work as a religious leader at the time of their application.
-Students may be studying in a seminary, divinity school, or other graduate program.
+Students may be studying in a seminary, divinity school, or other graduate programs.
 FASPE generally seeks students who are preparing for pastoral careers, but is also interested in working with students on academic tracks.

 Can I apply if I’m not Jewish?
 Is this a faith-based trip?